blieusong/sybase-ase-docker/README.md

 ## Installation

+- Container hostname (on the sybase-bridge network): ase-server
 - ASE installation folder: `/opt/sap`
 - devices folder: `/data` on the container, mapped to `$HOME/sybase/data` on the host
 - database installation folder: `/home/sybase/ase`